WDAS (AM): Smooth Jazz JJZ

-From September 19–27, 2015, the station temporarily branded as Pope Info Radio — a "pop-up station" covering Pope Francis's first visit to the United States, which concluded in Philadelphia.
-The station interspersed its smooth jazz programming with live coverage of five masses and speeches throughout the visit, and rolling news, traffic, and weather updates relevant to the events.
+From September 19–27, 2015, WDAS temporarily became Pope Info Radio, a "pop-up station" covering Pope Francis's first visit to the United States and its conclusion in Philadelphia.
+The station interspersed its regular music programming with live coverage of five masses and speeches throughout the visit, and rolling news, traffic, and weather updates relevant to the events.

 Breakthrough Radio

-On September 11, 2017, at Noon, after playing "I Call It Love" by Lionel Richie, the station flipped to a format deemed Breakthrough Radio.
-The format, a partnership with iHeart and the Children's Hospital of Philadelphia, was a wide-spanning, uptempo variety hits format interspersed with health-related features and public service announcements produced by the CHoP.
-The first song as "Breakthrough" was the Justin Bieber remix of "Despacito" by Luis Fonsi and Daddy Yankee.
+On September 11, 2017, at 12 pm, the station rebranded as Breakthrough Radio.
+The format was a partnership between iHeartMedia and the Children's Hospital of Philadelphia (CHoP), featuring a format of uptempo pop hits interspersed with health-related features and public service announcements produced by the hospital.
 The JJZ format moved to WISX-HD2.

 Fox Sports The Gambler

 On August 23, 2019, it was announced that WDAS would flip to a sports talk format as part of the Fox Sports Radio network the following Monday, as Fox Sports The Gambler.
-The new format launched on August 26, 2019, after the station temporarily stunted with a loop of the NFL on Fox theme music over the weekend.
+The new format launched on August 26, after the station temporarily stunting with a loop of the NFL on Fox theme music over the weekend.
 Translator W281BI in Trenton was not included in the flip because of its proximity to existing Fox Sports affiliate WNJE.

 The station carries local programs geared towards sports betting (taking advantage of the repeal of the Professional and Amateur Sports Protection Act of 1992, which had effectively banned sports betting outside of Nevada); it launched with The Daily Tickets—an afternoon drive program hosted by former WPEN personality Sean Brace.
 He described The Gambler as the "future" of sports radio, arguing that the betting-oriented positioning of the station would help distinguish itself from WPEN and the market-leading WIP-FM, and promised that the station would feature "no callers" and "just guests that will bring the best information on the games we love to watch".
 WDAS otherwise carries the full Fox Sports Radio national lineup, including its own betting-related show Straight Outta Vegas.

 More local programs were added to its schedule later on; in October 2019, the station added a new evening program hosted by Eytan Shander, What Are The Odds?—which airs on Monday, Tuesday, and Wednesday evenings.
 In June 2020, the station added a weekly esports program, Cheesesteaks and Controllers, hosted by Jason Fanelli.
 In July 2020, WDAS became the flagship radio station of the Philadelphia Union of Major League Soccer.
+The following year, WDAS added rights to Villanova Wildcats football and men's basketball.

 HD Radio

 WDAS formerly broadcast in HD IBOC format.
 The HD transmission was turned off when WDAS flipped to urban oldies at the end of 2011.
-As the launch of "The Gambler", the station initially simulcast on WDAS-FM 105.3-HD 2.
+As the launch of "The Gambler", the station initially simulcast on WDAS-FM 105.3-HD2.

-On August 31, 2020, the simulcast shifted to WRFF-HD 2.
+On August 31, 2020, the simulcast shifted to WRFF-HD2.